-We are currently inviting applications for the role of DESIGN AND TECHNOLOGY TECHNICIAN
+We are currently inviting applications for the role of DESIGN AND TECHNOLOGIES TECHNICIAN

 Our Lady of Mercy College Australind is a nurturing co-educational secondary College for students from Year 7 to Year 12.